-Bio: is a California-based artist and arts advocate, with a BFA from Cornish College of the Arts in Seattle.
+Maria received a BFA from Cornish College of the Arts in Seattle.
 She initiated her graduate work at New York University, working towards a Masters in Visual Art Administration, and later graduated with a Masters in International Business and Management Studies (IBMS) from Schiller International University in Heidelberg, Germany.
 Her interests are woven into her paintings.
 From Buddhist sutras to panels of color forming a sensory relationship with nature, she sews the experience into her paintings.
-Maria works primarily in mixed media: oils, acrylic, collage, inks, found objects, gold leaf, and sewing.
-Schechter has had solo and group shows in California, Indiana, Seattle, Mannheim, Germany, New York, Louisiana, and has been featured in The Seattle Times, WhiteHot Magazine, Colors NW Magazine, The Stranger Weekly, The Seattle Times Weekly, and Mannheimer Morgan.
+Maria works in oils and collage.
+Medina-Schechter has had solo and group shows in California, Indiana, Seattle, Mannheim, Germany, New York, and Louisiana.
+She has been featured in The Seattle Times, WhiteHot Magazine, Colors NW Magazine, The Stranger Weekly, The Seattle Times Weekly, and Mannheimer Morgan.

-She has received grants from the Goethe Institute New York City, Schiller International University, Cornish College of the Arts, and the Paul G. Allen Family Foundation.
+She has received grants from the California State Arts Council-NADC UCLA, Goethe Institute New York City, Schiller International University, Cornish College of the Arts, and the Paul G. Allen Family Foundation.
 A MacArthur Award nominee, Maria has founded three significant organizations.
 The first is the WhatIsArt-WhatIsSound organization, initiated as an arts collective in 1998 with over 200 artists.
-The organization found its way into 13 countries over a three year period, and was later the primary work Schechter brought to New York University to purse her Masters in Visual Art Administration.
-The second organization began as a Dadaist type of arts collective in New York, and later became Klaus Gallery and Arts Collective in Brooklyn, New York.
-She has gained mayoral support from thirteen cities arts and cultural affairs offices including Seattle, Washington, Mostar, (former) Bosnia.
-Strasbourg, France, and Mannheim, Germany.
-In addition to these achievements, Maria has founded an arts organization that launched in January 2019: Cultured Social™, (www.culturedsocial.org).
+The organization worked its way into 13 countries over a three year period, and became the primary work Medina-Schechter brought to New York University to pursue her Masters in Visual Art Administration.
+The second organization began as a Dadaist type of arts collective in New York, and grew into the Klaus Gallery and Arts Collective in Brooklyn, New York.
+She gained mayoral support from thirteen cities arts and cultural affairs offices, including Seattle, Washington; Mostar, (former) Bosnia; Strasbourg, France; and Mannheim, Germany.